Meet Emily Bargeron, the designer of Mamie Ruth, a modern bohemian clothing line you’ll want to play dress-up in for days or for life.

 I love layering clothing and jewelry.
 I don’t think there is a wrong way to do it.

-I don’t think that you can wear too many accessories (except in TSA check maybe).
+I don’t think that you can wear too many accessories (except in the TSA check, maybe).

 I also love gifting pieces of jewelry or small trinkets to memorable people that I meet along the way.